 With its art-nouveau spas, picture-perfect architecture, and mouthwatering restaurant scene, it’s easy to see why Budapest has emerged as one of Europe’s most unmissable destinations.
 To find out how to explore Hungary’s capital like a local, we chatted with Hidasi Kata Lídia of budapestUNDERGUIDE, who’s been helping visitors discover everything her home city has to offer for over a decade.

 So, Kata, what’s your favorite place in Budapest that tourists rarely visit?
 I have a few!
 I do love places connected to nature, like Római Part, which is a riverbank in the northern part of Buda.
 It’s a very charming area with plenty of nice cafes, bars, kiosks, and restaurants.
-Veli-Bej Turkish baths are a bit harder to find because it’s surrounded by an old hospital, but is well worth a visit as it’s not very busy because they limit how many people can enter.
-Just be sure to check the opening times before you go as it closes for a for few hours during lunch time.
+Veli-Bej (a Turkish bathhouse) is a bit harder to find because it’s surrounded by an old hospital.
+However, it’s well worth a visit as it’s not very busy because they limit how many people can enter.
+Just be sure to check the opening hours before you go as it closes for a for few hours during lunch time.

 What are the most Instagram-worthy places in Budapest?
 The Castle District of Buda (especially near Matthias Church and Fisherman’s Bastion) is particularly beautiful.
 Margaret Bridge provides you with perfect views of some major sights, including Parliament, the Chain Bridge, the Castle District, and Gellért Hill.
 A secret spot for you is atop the Bálna (Whale) Cultural Center.
 A tiny rooftop garden awaits those who walk to the top.
 It may be closed when raining, though.